 Needles visitor centre to Colorado River – We saw no water on the trail from Big Springs down Cyclone Canyon then Lower Red Lake.
 We took water from the Colorado.

-North French springs fork – Medium pothole of water in wash above steep constructed trail descent.
-Well used by ferral donkeys though and we didn’t take.
+North French Springs Fork – Medium pothole of water in wash above steep constructed trail descent.
+Well used by feral donkeys though and we didn’t take.

-North French springs fork- Slickrock pothole area down wash was dry
+North French Springs Fork- Slickrock pothole area down wash mentioned by Jamal Green was dry.

-Happy Canyon- small seep 1 mile below French fork junction.
+Happy Canyon- Small seep 1 mile below French Springs Fork junction.
 Good pools and seeps 3 miles below.
 We also saw these in April 2014.
-Happy narrows had some small potholes, maybe better than Dirty Devil…
+Happy Canyon narrows had some small potholes which may be better than the muddy water in the Dirty Devil…

-Poison Springs- Good flow about 1 mile below and 2 miles above.
+Poison Spring Canyon- Good flow about 1 mile below and 2 miles above the spring.